Updated June 19, 2021

 Blue Maomao Arch: to 18 meters (60 feet), schooling blue maomaos in the east entrance, sunlight filtration for beautiful visual effect, 10-30 meter (35-100 foot) visibility, all levels

-Rikoriko Cave: 130 meters (425 feet) long, 80 meters (260 feet) wide, 26 meters (85 feet) maximum depth, largest sea cave in the southern hemisphere, boulders on floor, kelp forests, giant snappers, groupers, moray eels, unique plant life, interesting mixture of day and night species of fish, 15-25 meter (50-83 foot) visibility, dozens of dive sites around the cave, good night dive, experienced level
+Rikoriko Cave: 130 meters (425 feet) long, 80 meters (260 feet) wide, 26 meters (85 feet) maximum depth, largest sea cave in the southern hemisphere, boulders on the floor, kelp forests, giant snappers, groupers, moray eels, unique plant life, interesting mixture of day and night species of fish, 15-25 meter (50-83 foot) visibility, dozens of dive sites around the cave, good night dive, experienced level

 Hen and Chicken Island: to 25 meters (82 feet), many nudibranchs and stingrays, 30+ meter (100+ foot) visibility, beginner level